ThorstenDoherr/searchengine/SE/searchengine.md

 **File**
 - saving and loading of settings
-- export of results, meta data for machine learning, result table manipulation
+- export of results, meta data for machine learning, result table extraction and sampling
 - command window

 **Config**